 By now, a visitor to Angkor is likely to be in the frame of mind known to tourists who visit 14 European cathedrals in six days.
 Are they all they same?
-What's different about this one.
-The answer, in one famous case at Angkor, involves roots--lots of roots.
+What's different about this next one?
+The answer involves roots, lots of roots.

 Thommanon is one of two small temples only a few hundred yards east of the Victory Gate.
 Both were built by Suryavarman II, the king who was simultaneously building the much vaster Angkor Wat.
 Thommanon is in good shape because it was rebuilt in the 1960s.

 Across the road: the Chao Say Tevoda.
 Although the two temples line straddle the Victory Way, they antedate it.
-In 2002, the Chinese were rebuilding Chao Say Tevoda.
+In 2002, when this picture was taken, the Chinese were rebuilding Chao Say Tevoda.

-A breath of the here-and-now: both Thommanon and Chao Say Tevoda lie in the half-kilometer gap between the Victory Gate on the west and the Siem Reap River on the east.
+A breath of the here-and-now: both Thommanon and Chao Say Tevoda lie in the half-kilometer gap between the Victory Gate and the Siem Reap River farther east.
 The river is shown here with a modern water wheel.
 What's it for, you ask?
 Fair enough, but note first that the river runs in a very straight line: its course was corrected long ago to parallel the east wall of Angkor Thom.

 Here's the top of the wheel, along with a short flume.
 Behind the camera...